urbanclap-engg/events-manager-ios/README.md

     AnalyticsTriggers.assist_clicked.rawValue : assistClickedMapping
 ]

-/* Custom class for Sending events */
+/* Custom class for sending events */

 class ExampleEventManager :  AnalyticsClientManager {
         class func triggerEvent(_ trigger: AnalyticsTriggers, props: [String: AnyObject]?) {
                 triggerEvent(trigger.rawValue, props: props)
             }
+}

 ```
+In the above example, we have set up that for home load trigger, its supposed
+to send events to uc server and mixpanel.
+For assist clicked, its supposed to
+send events to uc server only.

 #### Setup